What people ask us about the See Through News Goal of ‘Speeding Up Carbon Drawdown by Helping the Inactive Become Active’.

 How about ‘Helping the Inactive Become Active’?
 Sounds a bit woolly.

-We agree, and aim to make it less woolly.
-See Through News is pragmatic and non-ideological about how we draw down carbon.
+We agree, and our aim is to make it less woolly.
+See Through News is pragmatic and non-ideological about how we draw down carbon, and scientifically identifies, then promotes, the most effective forms of climate activism.

 Nope.
 The planet’s fine.
 It’s 99.8% rock and has been around 4.5Bn years.
 See Through News is about identifying, evaluating and spreading the most effective ways to mitigate the worst effects of human-induced climate change on humans and the rest of the biosphere.